 Long-term or chronic pain is difficult to bear.
 The combination of persistent pain and clinical depression makes things extremely challenging.

 The effects of depression on pain perception are profound.
 It’s a pain because it affects daily life.
-However, it is essential to be aware that psychotherapy and medication can help relieve pain of this form.
+However, it is essential to be aware that psychotherapy and medication can help relieve chronic pain of this form.

 Understanding Chronic Pain

-In cases of the chronic pain symptoms persist for far longer than would be expected from the underlying cause.
+In cases of chronic pain symptoms persist for far longer than would be expected from the underlying cause.
 Chronic pain can be caused by a variety of factors;

 levels of stress chemicals that are significantly higher than normal

 The heightened sensitivity to pain brought on by these physiological shifts is a major contributor to the worsening of chronic pain.
 You could start to feel pain in areas that were previously fine.